RealVideo: RealVideo Players

 The official player for RealVideo is RealNetworks RealPlayer SP, currently at version 15, and is available for various platforms including Windows, Macintosh, and Linux.
 Several other players exist, including MPlayer and Media Player Classic.
 Many of these rely on the dynamically linked libraries (DLLs) from the official RealPlayer to play the video, and thus require RealPlayer to be installed (or at least its DLLs, if not the actual player).
 However, FFmpeg's libav* libraries (and its DirectShow counterpart ffdshow) can play RealVideo and do not require RealPlayer or any parts thereof.

 The latest version of RealPlayer that can run on Windows 9x is RealPlayer 8; but this version can be easily modified to play RealPlayer 9 and 10 files, by the manual addition of just three .dll files (codecs and plugins), from Microsoft's free distribution of RealPlayer 10, that are not included in RealPlayer 8 Basic.

-RealNetworks has also developed the open source Helix player, however support for RealVideo in the Helix Project is limited because RealNetworks is still keeping the codecs proprietary.
+RealNetworks has also developed the open-source Helix player, however support for RealVideo in the Helix Project is limited because RealNetworks is still keeping the codecs proprietary.

 RealPlayer does not record RealVideo streams, and RealNetworks has advertised this feature to content owners such as broadcasters, film studios, and music labels, as a means of discouraging users from copying video.
 However, other software exists which can save the streams to files for later viewing.
 Such copying, known as time-shifting, is legal in most countries.

-Video compression formats and codecs versions
+Video compression formats and codec versions

 RealVideo files are compressed using several different video compression formats.
-Each video compression format is identified by a four character code.
+Each video compression format is identified by a four-character code.
 Below is a list of the video compression formats and the version in which each was introduced: